mrkkrp/markkarpov.com/tutorial/exceptions.md

 happen to return something inside `Left`, the later actions (including `release`) have no chance to run—guarantees of `bracket` are broken.

-Until recently `MonadMask` had to rely on the guarantee that `MonadCatch` catches all possible exceptions and there is no other way for the computation to exit early—therefore, although there was a possible instance of `MonadCatch` for `ExceptT`, it was not considered valid and so there was no `MonadMask` instance for `ExceptT`.
+Early versions of `MonadMask` had to rely on the guarantee that `MonadCatch` catches all possible exceptions and there is no other way for the computation to exit early—therefore, although there was a possible instance of `MonadCatch` for `ExceptT`, it was not considered valid and so there was no `MonadMask` instance for `ExceptT`.

-Since version `0.9.0` of the `exceptions` package, the problem is solved by introducing a new method of the `MonadMask` type class:
+The `exceptions` package solves this with a third method of the `MonadMask` type class, `generalBracket`:

 ```haskell
 generalBracket